anolivetree/kindlepdf/README.md

 # kindlepdf

-Takes screenshots and combine them into a PDF.
+Takes screenshots of ebook on Android, and combine them into a PDF.

 Tested on Linux Mint Sarah(=Ubuntu 16.04).